Ratnesh-181998/AI-Teaching-Assistant-/README.md

-# Lecture 11: AI Teaching Assistant - RAG Architecture and System Design
+## AI Teaching Assistant - RAG Architecture and System Design

 ## Overview
 This lecture explores the complete system design and architecture for building an **AI-powered Teaching Assistant** using Large Language Models (LLMs) and the **RAG (Retrieval-Augmented Generation)** framework.
 The system is designed to provide immediate, descriptive feedback to students on platforms like Scalar, reducing dependency on human TAs.